Rajpratik71/recitations/recitation-11.md

 This is called a reference cycle, which is the big problem with simple reference counting.

 shared_ptr solves this with weak_ptr.
 Another option is to use some sort of garbage collection very occasionally to try to identify these objects (mark and sweep being a common basic one).
 Regardless, it needs to be addressed.

-### Warnings ###

-SmartPtrs can't point to objects on the stack.
-Think about what would happen if you tried to make that happen?

-An object managed by a SmartPtr **must** be managed exclusively by SmartPtr.
-If you mix a SmartPtr and a

-Don't forget the above discussion on Reference Cycles.

-# shared_ptr ##

-The C++11 standard includes a smart pointer template class (finally!) called "shared_ptr":

-* Works basically the same way as our SmartPtr, but more powerful.
-* Atomic reference counting for thread safety.
-* Can attach "weak_ptr", which does not participate in ref counting.
-These are used to break the cycles mentioned above.
-* Delete operation customizable.